Learn

 What CBD Does

 CBD, or cannabidiol, is non-intoxicating.
-It modulates the endocannabinoid system without directly binding to CB1, which means it produces effects without the high.
+It interacts with the endocannabinoid system without directly binding to CB1, which means it produces effects without the high.

-Research and consumer reports associate CBD with anxiety reduction, anti-inflammatory effects, sleep support at higher doses, and counter-balancing the anxiety-inducing potential of high-THC products.
+Consumer reports associate CBD with a calmer, less heady feel, a heavy-bodied quality, a wind-down profile at higher doses, and softening the racy edge of high-THC products.
 Pure CBD products are legal nationwide and produce no impairment.

 Why The 1:1 Ratio Works